Nightfall (1988 film): Production

 In July 1987 Corman eventually went back to Mayersberg after seeing his directorial debut, Captive (1986).
 Mayersberg agreed to write the script if he could direct.
 Corman agreed.
 Mayersberg wrote the script in five weeks in London and the film was shot over an eight-week period in October 1987.
+The film was one of the most artistically bold ever made by New Horizons.